Zeugwerk/Demo-Twincat-Application-CI/README.md

 ## What is happening here

+In short: you just commit your code, and thus automatically gives you a ready-to-use Windows installer that can install the PLC on a target system.

+and the long story...
 This project uses GitHub Actions to automatically build and package the application for you.
 GitHub Actions is a feature of GitHub that lets you define "workflows": Scripts that run whenever something happens in the repository (for example, when new code is committed).